-The total number of BHBs in a given redshift and logarithmic mass interval is then found simply by:
+From \eq{phibhb}, one obtains the total number of black hole binaries in a given redshift interval:

-and where $d V$ represents the comoving volume under consideration.
-The number of expected sources centred around $z \sim 6.8$ and over the interval $6 < z < 7.1$ in a logarithmic mass interval of $d \log M_{\rm BH} = 0.1$ is indicated on the third column of Table \ref{table:binarybhnumbers}, assuming $q_{\rm min}$ to be \{0.25, 0.005\} for the primary black hole mass $M_1 = \{10^9, 10^{10}\} M_{\odot}$ respectively -- the average lower limit of $q$ detectable by the SKA for these masses (see Figs. \ref{fig:9msunska}, \ref{fig:10msunska}).
+where $d V$ represents the comoving volume under consideration.
+All of the above expressions are generic and valid for the whole range of redshift and primary black hole mass values.
+In particular, they can be used to compute the number of the number of binaries detectable by the SKA PTA around $z \sim 6.8$ and over the interval $6 < z < 7.1$, for both the primary black hole masses considered earlier {along with their corresponding $q_{\rm min}$ values}.
+This is indicated on the third column of Table \ref{table:binarybhnumbers}.
 The quantities are also a function of the solid angle on the sky area probed by the survey (we quote results for the full sky in Table \ref{table:binarybhnumbers}; results for a partial sky coverage with solid angle $\Omega$ are obtained by multiplying the values by $\Omega/4 \pi$).